-The issue of women’s representation in elected bodies and Council of Ministers came to the forefront yet again last year around this time, with the formation of the new Government in Delhi.
-This story looks at the representation of Women in the Lok Sabha and how it has changed over the years.
+The issue of women’s representation in elected bodies came to the forefront yet again when a Women’s collective in Bengaluru launched a campaign to press for the passing of the Women’s Reservation bill in the parliament.
+Here is a look at the representation of Women in the Lok Sabha and how it has changed over the years.

-The issue of women’s representation in elected bodies and Council of Ministers came to the forefront yet again last year around this time, with the formation of the new Government in Delhi.
-The Aam Aadmi Party government led by Arvind Kejriwal, while taking many steps forward, took a step backward.
-And a very important one.
-He failed to induct women into his cabinet.
+The issue of women’s representation in elected bodies came to the forefront yet again when a Women’s collective in Bengaluru launched a campaign to press for the passing of the Women’s Reservation bill in the parliament.
 This, once again, brought forth the age-old debate of inadequacy of women in our elected bodies and whether there should be constitutional and legal safeguards for women in Parliament and state assemblies.
 The third- tier of elected bodies, the Panchayats, have already implemented 33% reservation for women.
 Apart from the fact that half the population is systemically excluded from political participation, representation and decision-making, what do the numbers tell us about women’s representation in Lok Sabha over the years?

 Increase in Women MPs since the first Lok Sabha